WHAT IS PET THERAPY?

 Are there age requirements for the handler?

-Handlers over 17 years of age may volunteer with West Michigan Therapy Dogs.
-Junior handlers are between the ages of 10 and 17 years of age and must be accompanied by a trained parent or trained responsible adult at all times during visits.
+Handlers 18 years or older may volunteer with West Michigan Therapy Dogs.
+Junior handlers are allowed at the age of 16 and must be accompanied by a trained parent or trained responsible adult at all times during visits.
 Senior adult volunteers are also encouraged to participate.

 Is there a difference between certification and registration?